AmirShkolnik/DivingCenter_API/README.md

 ### Diving Center - A Community for Scuba Enthusiasts

-* **Build a thriving online community:** Foster a welcoming space for scuba divers of all levels to connect, share experiences, and learn from each other.
+* **Build a thriving online community:** Build a welcoming space for scuba divers of all levels to connect, share experiences, and learn from each other.
 [Click to watch the diving center home page](https://divingspace-900b5a3db777.herokuapp.com/courses)

 * **Simplify course booking and management:** Allow divers to easily browse and book diving courses directly through the platform.
 [Courses page](https://divingspace-900b5a3db777.herokuapp.com/courses) ; [Course review and rating](https://divingspace-900b5a3db777.herokuapp.com/courses/advanced-open-water-diver) ; [Contact form](https://divingspace-900b5a3db777.herokuapp.com/contactus)